Eloagbawe/alx-higher_level_programming/0x10-python-network_0/README.md

         A variable email must be sent with the value test@gmail.com A variable subject must be sent with the value I will always be here for PLD You have to use curl

+7. Write a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.

+        You are not allowed to use any pipe, redirection, etc.
+        You are not allowed to use ; and &&
+        You have to use curl